davidpots/playsongnotes/_songs/[Neil Young] My My Hey Hey.md

 ## Strumming pattern

 I'm a bit torn on this -- do you copy Neil, or use your own pattern?
-He's so lose with his strumming, I'm hesistant to try to quantify it into a single pattern.
+He's so lose with his strumming, I'm hesitant to try to quantify it into a single pattern.
 Here's what I recommend to start with -- do with this what you will:

     1 + 2 + 3 + 4 +
     D   D   D U D U